red-magic/tty-colorscheme/README.md

 color16="9E9E9E" # White
 ```

-Just change the hex values of colors and put it in `/etc/tty-colorscheme/colorschemes` directory.
+To create a custom colorscheme, modify the HEX values and place the file in `/etc/tty-colorscheme/colorschemes`.